 Darvish seemed relatively unfazed by the potential effects of a poor World Series performance right before contract negotiations in free agency, citing the experience of playing baseball professionally for people’s enjoyment as “far more valuable than any paycheck.”

 “The batters looked really nervous so I made sure to throw fastballs right down the middle to make them more comfortable.
-It was so nice seeing the looks on their as they ran around the bases,” said Darvish who began openly declaring what pitches he was going to throw during the second inning, spurring Houstonians to send thousands of dollars in donations to his personal bank account.
+It was so nice seeing the looks on their faces as they ran around the bases,” said Darvish who began openly declaring what pitches he was going to throw during the second inning, spurring Houstonians to send thousands of dollars in donations to his personal bank account.
 “The people of Houston have been showing me so much support both financially and emotionally.
 I’m definitely going to be out of a job now, but knowing I made them so happy makes it worth it.”

 Reports confirmed that Darvish was last seen with the rest of his teammates, gathered around a small cake and celebrating the 30 year anniversary since their last World Series win as he blew out the candles.